protonemedia/laravel-mixins/README.md

 ### URL

-Prepends `https://` is the scheme is missing from the given URL.
+Prepends `https://` if the scheme is missing from the given URL.

 ```php
 Str::mixin(new ProtoneMedia\LaravelMixins\String\Url);